boldflight/BibleConverter/test_EPUB/output/Ecclesiastes.md

 otherwise you might die before your time.
 [18] It is best to take hold of one warning without letting go of the other warning;
 for the one who fears God will follow both warnings.

+### Wisdom Needed Because No One is Truly Righteous

 [19] Wisdom gives a wise person more protection than ten rulers in a city.
 [20] For there is not one truly righteous person on the earth